iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 5 reviews"/>
 </p>

+> Lightweight and no problems...
+Pops up every day for a check in and never bothers me any other time.
+Never a single technical issue and I have been running it for over 6 months.<br> :date: __2021-07-19 15:26:55__

 > It Keeps Everybody Ahware of The Virous<br> :date: __2021-07-19 00:02:15__

 > It worked fine until yesterday; Blue screen others mentioned.
 Will re install once you give a news worthy all clear, Til then.<br> :date: __2021-07-18 10:23:47__